Jonathan Dollimore: Recent writings

 In "Civilization and its Darkness" (2012) Dollimore examines Joseph Conrad's novel Heart of Darkness, and explores the relationship between civilisation and the forces that subvert and destroy it.
 Civilization, Dollimore writes, "is, at some level, profoundly and necessarily limited, focused and exclusionary, built on repressions which remain constitutive."
 The repressed forces, however, re-emerge intensified, which means that "only the most highly civilised can become truly daemonic."
 Dollimore also reiterates, from Sex, Literature and Censorship, his belief that "to take art seriously is to recognise that it has the power to compromise both our morality and our humanity."

 Dollimore, in his extended "Foreword" to Ewan Fernie's book The Demonic (2012), discusses the modern state of literary criticism.
 He dislikes the "obscurantist" tendencies of some critical and cultural theory, but he also deplores the fact that "historicism in one newish form or another, has become a new orthodoxy."
 The most committed historicism, Dollimore claims, "tends towards a policing of the play [or whatever else] against interpretation.
 It doesn't just avoid questions of value, but represses them; in other words it's a contextualising which is also, and more fundamentally, a containment."

 A call for a new sort of spiritually intense living runs through Dollimore's recent writings.
 For example, in his "Foreword", he counsels that "authenticity is more often than not outside the doxa," and states: "almost everything that is done, including what we ourselves do, be it at the macro or the micro level, could and should be done more authentically, more honestly, more meaningfully, more truthfully."

 In an interview with David Jonathan Y. Bayot published as Jonathan Dollimore in Conversation (2013), Dollimore discusses theory, aesthetics, ethics, and politics, and considers how to mobilize them alongside desire and spirituality for a radical materialist practice.
 He explains the continuing relevance of cultural materialism, and defends it against what he calls "dogged misunderstanding" of some of its theoretical positions.

 In "Then and Now" (2014), Dollimore reflects upon cultural materialism and the publication of Political Shakespeare, and goes on to examine the question of human nature through the lens of evolutionary biology.
 He advises that literary scholars take science seriously, and considers the possibility that culture itself may be counter-evolutionary.

 Personal life

-In the 1970s and 1980s, Dollimore owned a cottage in Shropshire with his partner, Alan Sinfield.
+In the 1970s and 1980s, Dollimore shared a cottage in Shropshire with his partner, Alan Sinfield.